marka17/digit-recognition/README.md

 - [ ] QuartzNet https://arxiv.org/pdf/1910.10261.pdf

 ## Short Description
-Work based in Jasper and CTC.
+Work based on Jasper and CTC.
 The trained model is at the root directory: `weights.pth`

 ## Eval